 If the discharge comes from both breasts or from several milk ducts and is not bloody or pink, the cause is usually a noncancerous hormonal disorder.

 If the discharge comes from only one breast and is bloody or pink, cancer is possible, especially in women aged 40 or older.

-Whether blood tests, imaging (such as ultrasonography), or both is done depends on the suspected cause.
+Whether blood tests, imaging (such as ultrasonography), or both, are done depends on the suspected cause.